 This Christmas, a friend I lived with during my second and third year visited with her family from Australia and although we hadn’t seen each other for quite some time the comfort of friendship forged in formative years shone through.

-The sooner a few basic cooking skills are learnt the better
+The sooner you learn a few basic cooking skills the better

 I never quite mastered this life skill, but those who did at an early stage (my husband being one of them) have now become great cooks.
 Homecooked food is much better for a student budget!